TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::{prf:theorem}
 :label: Thm:LinSystems:ZeroOneInfSolutions

 A system of linear equations has either zero, or one, or infinitely many solutions.
-In the case when there is exactly one solution, we speak of a **unique** solution.
+In the case when there is exactly one solution we speak of a **unique** solution.

 ::::